Jill Biden: Role and continued teaching

 She resumed teaching at NOVA, albeit at first on a remote basis over Zoom due to the pandemic.
 This made her the first wife of a sitting U.S. president to hold a paying job outside the White House, and similarly, the first to continue on with a professional career outside the White House for the majority of her tenure as first lady.
-For security reasons and for students who are looking to add a class taught by Biden, her classes at NOVA have often been listed as instructed by "staff".
-She has stayed up late in the White House quarters to review assignments she has given her students.
+For security reasons and for students who are looking to add a class taught by Biden, her classes at NOVA were often been listed as instructed by "staff".
+She sometimes stayed up late in the White House quarters to review assignments she had given her students.
 In September 2021 she returned to in-person teaching at NOVA.
 Her presence there exemplified the Biden administration's desire to get students and teachers back to physical schools; she subsequently said "thank God we all got off Zoom".
 Security for her classes became tighter than it had been as second lady, with students having to go through a metal detector and initially getting a security briefing.
-She has maintained her reputation as a tough grader who gave a lot of homework.
+She maintained her reputation as a tough grader who gave a lot of homework.

-First ladies are expected to have one or more causes that they advocate for, and Biden's have been military families, education, and aspects of health care.
-The same day may see her teaching classes at the college and then flying to an appearance as first lady.
-Of managing her professional life, her family roles, and her first lady activities all together, Biden has said, "You can't do anything in a haphazard way.
+First ladies are expected to have one or more causes that they advocate for, and Biden's were military families, education, and aspects of health care.
+The same day might have seen her teaching classes at the college and then flying to an appearance as first lady.
+Of managing her professional life, her family roles, and her first lady activities all together, Biden said, "You can't do anything in a haphazard way.
 You have to have purpose while you're doing it, and it has to be organized.
 That's the key to it."